bolt/docs/docs/manual/users.md

 Overview
 ---------------------

-To get an overview of users, click the Settings button in the right top menu above every page and select ‘users’ by clicking.
-Important: Only users with admin permissions may edit other users
+To get an overview of users, hover over Configuration in the left menu and select 'Users & Permissions' by clicking.
+Important: Only users with admin permissions may edit other users.

 New user
 ---------------------